zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Ongoing.** 1) An extended version of our survey ([arXiv 2025](https://arxiv.org/abs/2502.18036)) on LLM Ensemble; 2) A new LLM Ensemble method focused on solving inference-intensive tasks.

 **Collaboration.**
-I am actively seeking collaborations.
 If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me.
+For highly motivated undergraduate/graduate students and early-stage PhD students: We can discuss ideas, or you can directly implement the ideas I propose.